Entropy (magazine)

 In June 2017, Civil Coping Mechanisms, Entropy, and Writ Large Press created a partnership, known as The Accomplices.
 In August 2018, they formed The Accomplices LLC and launched their new website and cohesive brand in January 2019.
 The group publishes books, produces literary workshops and events, creates videos and other media, and runs a literary website and community space.

+In 2021, the editorial staff announced the rolling closure of the site.
+Following this, they no longer published new content but kept the site live through 2022.
+As of 2023, the group has deleted its website and socials.